-Problem 2.80.
-Suppose G is a cyclic group.
+Problem 2.82.
+Suppose G is a cyclic group with generator $g \in G$ .

-- (a) If G is finite, what conclusions can you make about Cayley diagrams for G? - (b) If G is infinite, what conclusions can you make about Cayley diagrams for G?
+- (a) If G is finite, what conclusions can you make about Cayley diagram for G with generating set $\{g\}$ ? - (b) If G is infinite, what conclusions can you make about Cayley diagram for G with generating set $\{g\}$ ?

-Problem 2.81.
+Problem 2.83.
 Suppose G is an abelian group with generating set S and consider the corresponding Cayley diagram.

-- (a) If $s, t \in S$, then what relationship must be true about the corresponding arrows? - (b) Is the converse of your claim in part (a) true?
+- (a) If $s, t \in S$ , then what relationship must be true about the corresponding arrows? - (b) Is the converse of your claim in part (a) true?
 That is, if every pair of arrows in the Cayley diagram for G has the property you stated above, will the group be abelian?